The University of Edinburgh is working to ensure it buys products that contain certified sustainable palm oil.

 While the University does not buy palm oil directly, its prevalence in manufactured goods means that many of the food and cleaning products used on campus will contain palm oil or other oil palm-derived ingredients.

 In May 2019, the University Executive passed a Palm Oil Policy setting out our commitment to purchase products made from sustainable palm oil that meets high standards of environmental protection, community relations and workers’ rights.
-This means palm oil that is certified by a rigorous and independently-verified certification scheme that is based on multi-stakeholder participation.
+This means palm oil is certified by a rigorous and independently-verified certification scheme that is based on multi-stakeholder participation.

-Read our Palm Oil Policy
+Palm Oil Policy

 Read our briefing for more insights into our approach.
 The briefing below provides further background and information about our policy position.